tungtv202/MyNote/Java/reactive/Reactive_Reactor_Note.md

                 .subscribe();
 ```

-- should not  care about thread (reactor care)
+- should not  care about the thread (reactor care)

 4. Do - check various operators
 - `flatMap` - transform every item `concurrently` into a sub-stream, and join the current and the sub-stream